Georg Dohrn: Life and career

 Born in Bahrendorf near Magdeburg, Dohrn was the son of a Gutsverwalter (administrator of a large farm).
 He attended the Domgymnasium Magdeburg and the Thomasschule zu Leipzig.
-He studied first law at the Leipzig University, then at the Ludwig Maximilian University of Munich and the Humboldt University of Berlin.
+He studied first law at Leipzig University, then at the Ludwig-Maximilians-Universität München and the Humboldt University of Berlin.
 He was promoted to Dr. jur. in 1891 at the Heidelberg University.
 During this time, Johannes Brahms inspired him to turn to music professionally.
 He studied music at the Kölner Konservatorium, with Franz Wüllner, Isidor Weiß and Gustav Jensen.
 He performed military service at the 1.
 Westfälisches Feldartillerie-Regiment Nr.
 7. In 1895, he became repetiteur at the Weimarer Hoftheater and the Königliches Hoftheater in Munich.
 From 1897, he was conductor of the Theater Flensburg.
 He was conductor of the private Kaim-Orchester in Munich from 1898 to 1901.
 Its chief conductor was Felix von Weingartner, also assisted by Siegmund von Hausegger.
 Dohrn conducted concerts in Munich and the region, and played the piano in chamber music concerts.